 2. Bring enough materials for the entire panel

 When you arrive for your interview, make sure you have enough materials to distribute to each member of the hiring team.
-Bring more business cards and copies of your resume than you think you will need so you are adequately prepared.
+Bring more business cards and copies of your resume than you think you need so you're adequately prepared.

 3. Engage with every interviewer equally

 During a panel interview, strive to engage with each interviewer individually so that you can build rapport with everyone equally.
 As you establish a conversational and collaborative environment, you can communicate your teamwork abilities.
-Make eye contact when you speak with each interviewer, and try to give every panel member your attention when answering general questions.
+Try to give every panel member your attention when answering general questions.
 This is especially important if the interview is also a group interview, since it requires you to manage time effectively.